lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    So far, this code resembles the one of Method 1, except for the additional particle of type 2.
-This particle is identical to the particles of type 1 (same mass and Lennard-Jones parameters) but will be exposed to the biasing potential.
+    So far, this code resembles that of Method 1, except for the additional particle of type 2.
+Particles of type 1 and 2 are identical, having the same mass and Lennard-Jones parameters.
+However, the particle of type 2 will additionally be exposed to the biasing potential :math:`V`.

 ..  container:: justify

     Let us create a loop with 50 steps, and move progressively the center of the bias potential by an increment of 0.1 nm.
-    Add the following lines into *input.lammps*:
+    Add the following lines to *input.lammps*:

 ..  code-block:: lammps